JasherIO/jasher.io/src/data/blog/2018-08-29-rival-series-hosts-play-in-s-saturday-sunday.md

 # Progression Update Releases Today

+The Progression Update drops at [10AM PT today](https://twitter.com/RocketLeague/status/1034830883562221568) and includes Progression 2.0 and Clubs.
+Rocket Pass goes live the week after.

 [Progression 2.0](https://www.rocketleague.com/news/incoming-changes-to-xp-and-level-progression/) makes changes to the XP and item drop system.
 XP levels are no longer capped and are unlocked from level-to-level at the same XP amount.
 Additionally, random drops are being replaced with drops from leveling up.

+[Clubs](https://www.rocketleague.com/news/progression-update-august-29/) is a new social feature that allows up to 20 players to group up under one banner as a team.
+Players are able to name the club and create a custom tag.

 [Rocket Pass](https://www.rocketleague.com/news/rocket-pass-a-closer-look/) is a new reward system similar to Fortnite's [Battle Pass](https://www.epicgames.com/fortnite/en-US/battle-pass/season-5) and PUBG's [Event Pass](https://www.eurogamer.net/articles/2018-06-22-pubg-season-event-pass-cost-rewards-5414).
 Players earn Pass Tiers by leveling up.
 Pass Tiers then unlock new cosmetic items in two tracks, free and premium.
 For $9.99, players can unlock the premium track, which rewards additional and different items from the free track.
-Rocket Pass goes live a week from today.

-[Clubs](https://www.rocketleague.com/news/progression-update-august-29/) is a new social feature that allows up to 20 players to group up under one banner as a team.
-Players are able to name the club and create a custom tag.
+For a detailed description of everything included in today's update, read the [patch notes](https://www.rocketleague.com/news/patch-notes-v1-50-progression-update/).

 ---